learning-zone/javascript-basics/README.md

 ```
 In the example above `phoneNo` property didn't show up because we made it non-enumerable by setting **enumerable:false**

-Now let's try to change value of `phoneNo`
+Now Let us try to change value of `phoneNo`

 ```javascript
 person.phoneNo = '7777777777';